unina-icaros/dvrk-vrep/README.md

 ## License

-Copyright (C) 2017-2018 Philipp Foehn, Robotics and Perception Group, University of Zurich
+Copyright (C) 2017-2018 Giuseppe Andrea Fontanelli, ICAROS center, University of Naples Federico II

 The RPG MPC repository provides packages that are intended to be used with [ROS](http://www.ros.org/).
 This code has been tested with ROS kinetic on Ubuntu 16.04.